 Sign up and get your integrity information sooner

-As a best practice, IBM strongly recommends that clients obtain access to the System z Security Portal and subscribe to the Security Portal’s automatic notification process to get access to the latest service information on security and system integrity APARs for z/OS.
-Note that IBM treats vulnerability information in connection with System z as IBM Confidential and by accessing the Security Portal you agree to treat such information as confidential in accordance with the terms set forth.
+As a best practice, IBM strongly recommends that clients obtain access to the IBM z Systems Security Portal and subscribe to the Security Portal’s automatic notification process to get access to the latest service information on security and System Integrity APARs for z/OS.
+Note that IBM treats vulnerability information in connection with z Systems as IBM Confidential and by accessing the Security Portal you agree to treat such information as confidential in accordance with the terms set forth.

 What can the Security Portal give you?

 In the Security Portal, the security / integrity data for z/OS is provided in three files.
 These files use a naming convention that includes a prefix including the date in the format “YYYY-MM-DD secint.”.
 The three suffixes for security / integrity APAR information are holds, asgn, and cvss.
 The holds file contains Enhanced HOLDDATA which can be used as input to SMP/E. The asgn file contains ++ASSIGN statements that are also used by SMP/E to help system maintenance installers to group PTFs.
 The cvss file contains Common Vulnerability Scoring System Version 2.0 (CVSS) data that can be used by security personnel to help evaluate the potential risk of a particular APAR.
 Base and Temporal scores are provided.
 Clients must complete any required Environmental score.
 An example file name might be “2014-05-03 secint.holds”, which would be a file that contains Enhanced HOLDDATA that was made available on May 3rd, 2014.